cplmakerlab/cplmakerlab.github.io/_guides/intro-to-artificial-intelligence-ai.md

 #### Artificial General Intelligence (AGI)

 General Intelligence refers to a type of AI that more closely replicates the way the human brain works.
 It can learn, discover and solve problems on its own, without any human intervention.
-This type of AI does not exist yet, however it is the subject of many science fiction books & movies, and raises many philosophical and ethical questions.
+This type of AI does not yet exist, however it is the subject of many science fiction books & movies and raises many philosophical and ethical questions.

 ### How does AI work?